 In vodka sauce or Penne alla Vodka, the vodka provides background heat and a slight sharpness which really balances the creamy tomato sauce.
 It also emulsifies the sauce, bonding the olive oil, tomato and cashew cream together to create a cohesive, super creamy, luscious sauce.

 In addition it enhances flavour, just like salt does.
-Known as the “volatility effect”, alcohol "bonds with both fat and water molecules.
-In this way, alcohol bridges the gap between our aroma receptors (which respond only to molecules that can be dissolved in fat) and food (which consists primarily of water).
-This is crucial, because most of the great “flavor” in food comes from aromas in the nose rather than tastes in the mouth" (source Fine Cooking by David Joachim and Andrew Schloss)
+Known as the “volatility effect”, alcohol bonds with both fat and water molecules, bridging the gap between our aroma receptors (which respond only to molecules that can be dissolved in fat) and food (which consists primarily of water).
+This is crucial, because most of the great flavour in our food actually comes from the aromas in our noses and not the tastes in the mouth.

 How To Make Vegan Vodka Sauce

 Making Vegan Penne alla Vodka is so easy!
 Here's how it's done: